favonia/cloudflare-ddns/docs/designs/guides/testing-boundaries.markdown

 Defines: the repository's testing boundary convention for `package foo_test`, `*_internal_test.go`, and `export_test.go`.

-Does not define: feature-specific testing strategy or assertion style.
+Does not define: feature-specific testing strategy outside the callback-safety rule below.

 The goal is to keep production package surfaces honest without making small white-box tests awkward.